coodoo/react-alt-isomorphic-example/README.md

 - reuse same codebase on both browser and server without any modification

-- must be able to handle multiple requests on the server at the same time without conflicting with each other
+- must be able to handle multiple requests on the server at the same time without polluting each other's data stores

 - the approach must be easily understandable and simple to develop and maintain

-- still applicable to browser-only application when isomorphic is not needed
+- applicable to both isomorphic or browser-only applications

 ## Key problems solved with this approach